How to Submit

 The First Amendment Law Review (“FALR”) accepts submissions on a rolling basis through two platforms:

 Please feel free to send submissions through whichever medium is most convenient for you.
-We will check all three platforms at the same frequency, and none receive preference.
+We will check both platforms at the same frequency, and none receive preference.

 Please include a copy of the author’s curriculum vitae with all submissions.
 Cover letters and other information about submissions are welcome.
 FALR reviews multiple submissions at a time, and the Executive Board will make every effort to review all incoming submissions as promptly as possible.

 FALR strongly prefers submissions under 25,000 words in length (roughly the equivalent of 50 law review pages including text and footnotes).
 The more a submission exceeds this preference, the greater the weight against selection.

 FALR does not review submissions for inclusion in its Articles section if the sole or primary author is a student.
 We will consider articles co-authored by students if the primary author holds a Juris Doctor (J.D.) degree.

 Please use footnotes instead of endnotes.
 All footnotes must conform to the Bluebook 21st Edition.

 The FALR Review Process